skraftarcher/archerlabwebsite/content/JobOpenings.md

 </ul>

 *Duration and Start Date*
-This position is available beginning as early as January 1st, 2023 and is 1 year in duration with possible additional support depending upon funding and satisfactory performance.
+This position is available beginning as early as January 1st, 2023 and is 1 year in duration with the possibility of extension depending upon funding and satisfactory performance.

 *Location*
 The position will be based at the DeFelice Marine Center in Cocodrie, LA.